asyncapi/bindings/pulsar/README.md

 <a name="retention-definition-object"></a>
 ### Retention Definition Object
 The `Retention Definition Object` is used to describe the Pulsar [Retention](https://pulsar.apache.org/docs/cookbooks-retention-expiry/) policy.
-If retention is specified, both fields are mandatory.

 Field Name | Type | Required | Description | Default value |
 ---|:---:|:---:|:---|:---|